ansarimaaz21/kelp_assessment/README.md

 ## Assumptions and Notes

-Markup :    * Assumed that firstName, lastName and age are mandatory fields and not null values.
+1. Assumed that firstName, lastName and age are mandatory fields and not null values.
-            * Use "user.csv" as a CSV file to convert to JSON from project directory.
+2. Use "user.csv" as a CSV file to convert to JSON from project directory.
-            * At route /: Get CSV to JSON converted response and also age wise distribution.
+3. At route /: Get CSV to JSON converted response and also age wise distribution.
-            * Age wise distribution is also dispalayed in console.log
+4. Age wise distribution is also dispalayed in console.log.
-            * Use .env.local as environment variable for Postgres DB Credentials
+5. Use .env.local as environment variable for Postgres DB Credentials.

 ## Available Scripts